Online Greenhouse Scout School

 Choose only the sessions that match your area of interest.

-Cost: $25 per session or $125 for all six sessions.
+Cost: $25 per session or $125 for all seven sessions.

-Please register at least one day before the webinar, especially if you wish to receive pesticide recertification credits.
+Please register at least one business day before the webinar, especially if you wish to receive pesticide recertification credits.

 Pesticide Recertification Credits

-One NYS pesticide recertification credit is available for each webinar in categories 1a, 3a, 3c, 24 and 25.
 To receive credits, you must be on your own computer or smart device so we can identify who is present.
 You will also need to send a photo of your pesticide license in advance of the program.
 More information will be sent upon registration.

 Questions?